Blog |

-In 2009 I wrote a best-seller titled, Conspiracy of the Rich.
-If I’d only known then what I know now.
-If only I’d met George Gammon earlier.
+In 2009 Robert Kiyosaki wrote a best-seller titled, Conspiracy of the Rich.
+If only he had met George Gammon sooner, one could imagine what the book would entail.

-There are two areas I want to discuss briefly before I introduce George Gammon and his theory on the banishment of cash.
+Now, let’s discuss two areas before introducing George Gammon and his theory on the banishment of cash.
 First, the deliberate and Machiavellian removal of financial education from the school systems and second, the creation of the criminal organization called the Federal Reserve Bank.

 Ask yourself this, who controls education, and who determines what is taught in our schools?